tomgriffiths-net/communicator_server/README.md

 # communicator_server
-This is a package for PHP-CLI that provides communication functions.
+This is a package for PHP-CLI.

 # Use
 To use this program in your own project: